vedanti92/react_website/README.md

 This is a basic website created using React framework.
-It states some facts about the React website.
+It states some facts about the React framework.

 # Getting Started with Create React App